 We have handled merger and acquisition litigation in the Delaware Court of Chancery and numerous other state and federal venues around the country.
 In particular, we have substantial experience dealing with the trend of dissident shareholders suing Delaware corporations outside of Delaware in an effort to find a more “plaintiff-friendly” forum.

 We represent directors, officers, issuers, underwriters, auditors and corporations in enforcement matters brought by the Securities and Exchange Commission and Department of Justice, state regulators and self-regulatory bodies such as FINRA, the NYSE and the NASD.
 We are well versed in today’s complex regulatory climate and represent clients against allegations of reporting irregularities and omissions, broker-dealer trading, Foreign Corrupt Practices Act (FCPA) violations, financial accounting fraud and insider trading, among other things.
 We have represented companies and individuals in actions seeking civil penalties, permanent injunctions, disgorgement of profits and salaries, and lifetime D&O bars.
-Our team includes former Department of Justice personnel and a former chief of the New York office of the US Securities and Exchange Commission’s Division of Broker-Dealer Enforcement—experience that helps us recommend tailored approaches to our client’s issues and how best to communicate with the government.
+Our team includes former Department of Justice personnel with experience that helps us recommend tailored approaches to our client’s issues and how best to communicate with the government.